alhaponyfaraj/Jenkins-test/README.md

 # The eighth test git pull script

 Hey i am the eighth test !
 I should excute a git pull script!

+# The ninth test git pull script

+Hey i am the ninth test !
+I should excute a git pull script!